 Capital Expenditures

-In 1999, Gaspart invested US$9.4 million in its subsidiary companies for capital expenditures.
-This amount is projected to increase to US$29.2 million in 2000 before decreasing to US$13.2 million in 2001 and then steadily decreases to US$4.3 million by 2004.
+In 1999, Gaspart invested US$9.4 million in the LDCs for capital expenditures.
+This amount is projected to increase to US$29.2 million in 2000 before decreasing to US$13.2 million in 2001 and then steadily decreasing to US$4.3 million by 2004.
 The large investments in 2000 and 2001 are for the purposes of expanding the network and adding new customers.
-Major projects include the completion of the build-out of the distribution network of Compagás and SCGás in the South, and large residential and commercial programs targeted for Salvador, Recife, Macaió, João [Pessoa], Curitiba, Londrina and Florianópolis and three additional cities in SCGás.
+Major projects include the completion of the build-out of the distribution network of Compagás and SCGás in the South, and large residential and commercial programs targeted for Salvador, Recife, Macaió, João [Pessoa], Curitiba, Londrina and Florianópolis.
 The cost to connect a residential consumer in the Gaspart companies has been estimated to be approximately $200/consumer.

 Other Items